sokcheng/Kitsuchan-NG/COMMANDS.md

 Modified to work with Kitsuchan-NG.

 ## halt
 Halt the bot.
-Must be bot owner to execute.
+Only the bot owner can use this.

 ## help
 Shows this message.